George Mason: Gunston Hall

 On April 4, 1750, Mason married Ann Eilbeck, only child of William and Sarah Eilbeck of Charles County, Maryland.
-The Masons and Eilbecks had adjacent lands in Maryland and had joined together in real estate transactions; by his death in 1764, William Eilbeck was one of the wealthiest men in Charles County.
+The Masons and Eilbecks had adjacent lands in Maryland and had joined in real estate transactions; by his death in 1764, William Eilbeck was one of the wealthiest men in Charles County.
 At the time of his marriage, Mason was living at Dogue's Neck, possibly at Sycamore Point.
 George and Ann Mason had nine children who survived to adulthood.
 Ann Mason died in 1773; their marriage, judging by surviving accounts, was a happy one.

 Mason began to build his home, Gunston Hall, in or around 1755.
 The exterior, typical of local buildings of that time, was probably based on architectural books sent from Britain to America for the use of local builders; one of these craftsmen, perhaps William Waite or James Wren, constructed Gunston Hall.
 Mason was proud of the gardens, which still surround the house.
 There were outbuildings, including slave quarters, a schoolhouse, and kitchens, and beyond them four large plantations, forests, and the shops and other facilities that made Gunston Hall mostly self-sufficient.

 Mason avoided overdependence on tobacco as a source of income by leasing much of his land holdings to tenant farmers, and he diversified his crops to grow wheat for export to the British West Indies as Virginia's economy sank because of tobacco overproduction in the 1760s and 1770s.
 Mason was a pioneer in the Virginia wine industry.
 Along with Thomas Jefferson, Mason and other Virginians subscribed to a scheme for growing wine grapes in America developed by Filippo Mazzei.